ClearcodeHQ/golf/README.md

 1. Every line has ended with `\n`
 2. Only 1 file
 3. Without another scripts (online/from disk) and libs (stdlib allowed)
+4. Every char(expect space) start with code of color
-4. Arguments are always positive integers
+5. Arguments are always positive integers

 ## Test